 Salaried employees who are actively accruing benefits, or in a waiting period to actively accrue benefits, under a Company-sponsored defined benefit pension plan are not eligible for Company matching contributions.
-For other employees, the Company matches 50% of employee contributions up to 6% (8% for certain employees) of eligible pay based on years of service.
+For other employees, the Company matches 50% of employee contributions up to a limit ranging from 6% to 8% of eligible pay based on years of service.
 Eligible employees who are paid in U.S. dollars from a U.S. payroll and are not actively accruing, or in a waiting period to actively accrue, benefits under a Company-sponsored defined benefit pension plan are eligible for Company automatic retirement contributions (ARC).
 ARC is calculated as a maximum of 9% of eligible pay based on age and years of service.
 ARC and Company matching contributions are invested in accordance with the employee's investment elections; however, ARC may not be invested in the self-directed brokerage option or the PepsiCo Common Stock Fund.

-The Plan has an automatic enrollment program for full-time and part-time new hires.
-Under the program, eligible employees automatically make pre-tax contributions in the amount of 4% of earnings.
-Employees hired or re-hired on or after January 1, 2012, who are automatically enrolled in the Plan on or after January 1, 2013, will receive an automatic 1% increase in their pre-tax deferral rate on each anniversary of their automatic enrollment date, until their pre-tax deferral rate reaches 6%.
+The Plan has an automatic enrollment program for full-time and part-time hires.
+Under the program, eligible employees automatically make pre-tax contributions in the amount of 4% to 6% of earnings.
 Employees that are automatically enrolled have their contribution invested in a target date fund, based on a target date closest to the employee's 65th birthday.
-An employee may elect out of the program at any time, as well as make changes to (or maintain) the level of contributions and may direct how those contributions are invested.
+An employee may elect out of the automatic enrollment program at any time, as well as make changes to (or maintain) the level of contributions and may re-direct how those contributions are invested.